ncihtan/htan_missing_manual/data_submission/Information_New_Centers.md

 Step 2
 : Identify a Center Data Wrangler for your center.

 > The Center Data Wrangler will be the primary point of contact for all data submissions from your Center.
-Note that while multiple Center members may be performing data submission, the Data Wrangler should be the main point of contact with the DCC.
+Note that while multiple individuals may be performing data submission for your Center, the Data Wrangler should be the main point of contact with the DCC.
 Please email contact information for your Data Wrangler to Alex Lash at:  alexl@ds.dfci.harvard.edu.

 Step 3
 : Sign the Internal Data and Materials Sharing Agreement ([HTAN DMSA](https://docs.google.com/document/d/1RPFm9MBJv8DjZmYZyIv0jbjtNJ8fnwGjYDjlK4lL4nc/edit)).